 R403.10.4.2 Pump operation.
 Circulating water systems shall be controlled so that the circulation pump(s) can be conveniently turned off, automatically or manually, when the water system is not in operation.

-R403.11 Portable spas (Mandatory).
+R403.11 Portable spas .
 The energy consumption of electric-powered portable spas shall be controlled by the requirements of APSP-14.

 R403.12 Residential pools and permanent residential spas.
 Residential swimming pools and permanent residential spas that are accessory to detached one- and two-family dwellings and townhouses three stories or less in height above grade plane and that are available only to the household and its guests shall be in accordance with APSP-15.